CloudNimble/ElectronNET.Blazor/src/ElectronNET.Blazor/readme.txt

 electronize init
 ```

-7) Open the Project Properties of your Server project, open the Debug tab, and under "Environment Variables",
-   add an "IS_ELECTRON" variable with the value of "true" (without the quotation marks).

-8) Next to the green arrow that starts debugging, make sure the "Electron.NET App" profile is selected, and
+7) Next to the green arrow that starts debugging, make sure the "Electron.NET App" profile is selected, and
    then hit the green button.

-9) PROFIT!!!
+8) PROFIT!!!